Veysel-Yildiz/hyper-ford/README.md

 ## Getting Started

-Load Input Data: Ensure you have the necessary input data files, such as b_observed.txt, containing river flow records.
+### Prerequisites

+1. **Project Folder:** Create a project folder on your desktop.
+   - Example: `HYPER_Project`

+2. **Input Data:** Inside the project folder, create a subfolder named `input` and place the necessary input data files there.
+   - Example: `HYPER_Project/input/b_observed.txt` (containing river flow records)

-Global Parameters: Modify the global_parameters.json file to suit your specific project requirements.
+3. **Global Parameters:** Modify the `global_parameters.json` file to suit your specific project requirements.

-Run Simulation: Use Run_Simulation.py to simulate energy production based on predefined design parameters.

-Run Optimization: Use Run_Optimisation.py to find the optimal design for your RoR hydropower plant.
+### Installation

+To install the HYPER package:

+1. Navigate to the project directory in your command line interface.
+2. Create a virtual environment:
+   - Windows: `py -m venv .venv`
+   - macOS / Linux: `python3 -m venv .venv`
+3. Activate the virtual environment:
+   - Windows: `.venv\Scripts\activate`
+   - macOS / Linux: `source .venv/bin/activate`
+4. Install the package:
+   - `py -m pip install .`
+   - For editable install: `py -m pip install -e .`

 ## Usage

+Single Objective Optimization
+To run a single objective optimization from the command line:

+''run-SO-opt''

+Multi Objective Optimization
-To run a simulation: python Run_Simulation.py
+To run a multi-objective optimization from the command line:

-To run an optimization:python Run_Optimisation.py

-## Install as package

-To install the project as a python package:
-1. Download project from Github
-2. Navigate to Project directory with command line interface
-3. Create a new venv `py -m venv .venv`
-4. Activate environment
-    1. Windows: `.venv\Scripts\activate`
-    2. macOS / Linux: `source .venv/Scripts/activate`
-5. Install package: `py -m pip install .`
+''run-SO-opt''

-    1. If you are developing on the package you may wish to do an editable install: `py -m pip install -e .`
+If you are developing on the package you may wish to do an editable install: `py -m pip install -e .`

 ## License